 Male and female flowers are separate but in same tree (monoecious), clustered in catkins.

 Fruit is very hard, covered by thick green husk.
 Husk produces a dark-staining, strong-smelling juice.
 Green husk of fruit has been used to make a blackish dye since colonial times.
 Nuts are edible.
 Before eating or storage, nuts should be cured in a dry place for at least two weeks.

-Juglans is from the Latin for "walnut" and nigra is from the Latin for "black."
+The genus name Juglans is from the Latin for "walnut" and the species name nigra is from the Latin for "black."